d2l-ai/d2l-en/chapter_modern_recurrent-networks/beam-search.md

 $$ \frac{1}{L^\alpha} \log P(y_1, \ldots, y_{L}) = \frac{1}{L^\alpha} \sum_{t'=1}^L \log P(y_{t'} \mid y_1, \ldots, y_{t'-1}, \mathbf{c}),$$

 Here, $L$ is the length of the final candidate sequence and the selection for $\alpha$ is generally 0.75.
 The $L^\alpha$ on the denominator is a penalty on the logarithmic addition scores for the longer sequences above.
-The computational overhead $\mathcal{O}(k\left|\mathcal{Y}\right|T')$ of the beam search can be obtained through analysis, which is between greedy search and exhaustive search.
+The computational overhead $\mathcal{O}(k\left|\mathcal{Y}\right|T')$ of the beam search can be obtained through analysis.
+The result is between the computational overhead of greedy search and exhaustive search.
 In addition, greedy search can be treated as a beam search with a beam size of 1.
 Beam search strikes a balance between computational overhead and search quality using a flexible beam size of $k$.

 ## Summary

-* Methods for predicting variable length sequences include greedy search, exhaustive search, and beam search.
+* Methods for predicting variable-length sequences include greedy search, exhaustive search, and beam search.
 * Beam search strikes a balance between computational overhead and search quality using a flexible beam size.